 - Continue turning until pile no longer heats up and materials decomposed.

 - Good for larger volumes of garden trimmings

 - Sterilizes weed seeds and some plant diseases

 - Better for woody materials

-- Requires greater amount of time to manage-piles are turned and watered regularly
+- Requires greater amount of real viagra without a prescription time to tramadol delivered overnight manage-piles are turned and cheap cialis find watered regularly

 - Must accumulate about one cubic yard of material before building pile-in order to get the pile to heat up.